 In Bed Calf Stretch

 You might have done these before, but were you consistent with them?
-Consistency is the key.
-Stretching for 10-30 seconds is recommended by the American College of Sports Medicine.
-Performing these types of stretches 5 to 10 times a day can help to improve the tissue extensibility of your calf muscle.
+Consistency is key.
+Doing these stretches 5-10 times a day will improve the tissue extensibility of your calf muscle.
 But don’t rush it; stretch for 10-30 seconds at a time.

 So Can You Cure Plantar Fasciitis in One Week?